Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 8. Ensure Video Player Compatibility

 Today’s viewers watch live streams across various devices with different video player implementations.
-That means you need to use a streaming protocol compatible with a wide range of video players and devices.
+That means you need to use streaming protocols that are compatible with a wide range of video players and devices.

 For most broadcasters, that means using HTTP live streaming (HLS), which is compatible with any HTML5 or Video.js-based video player.
 That includes Dacast’s video player that’s also ready for nearly any device.